lonycell/grafana.v7/docs/sources/enterprise/usage-insights.md

 # Usage insights

-Usage insights allow you to have a better understanding of how your Grafana instance is used.
+Usage insights allow you to have a better understanding of how your ThingSPIN instance is used.
 The collected data are the number of:

 - Dashboard views (aggregated and per user)
 - Data source errors
 - Data source queries

-> Only available in Grafana Enterprise v7.0+.
+> Only available in ThingSPIN Enterprise v7.0+.

 ## Presence indicator